 Besides Tiu Kelep and Sendang Gile waterfalls, Benang Kelambu and Benang Stokel are some of the best and most popular waterfalls on the island.
 Most probably agree that these two are the best waterfalls in central Lombok.

 You'll find these waterfalls located approximately 1.5 hours from Senggigi or about 45 minutes from Tetebatu.
 I rode here myself from Senggigi after visiting Tibu Bunter and Batu Santek falls.
 However, you can also organize a waterfall day-tour from Senggigi, Tete Batu, or even Kuta Lombok.

 Benang Stokel is located in a large clearing and is actually made up of three, high-falling flows of water.
 However, in the dry season, expect only two streams to actually be flowing.
 Although in my opinion, this one is not as impressive as Benang Kelambu, it's quite unique and definitely worth visiting.

 3. Benang Kelambu

-After a quick walk through the dense banana plantations and a small descent, you’ll reach Benang Kelambu waterfall.
-This one is one of the most unique waterfalls in Lombok, if not the world!
+After a quick walk through the dense banana plantations and a small descent, you'll reach Benang Kelambu waterfall.
+This one is one of the most unique falls you'll find on Lombok.